Center for Health & Social Issues

 Biography

-Dr. Damian K. Francis is a Nutritionist and Epidemiologist coming from the Caribbean Institute for Health Research, University of the West Indies, Jamaica.
-He is a 2010 Emerging Leader of the Americas Programme (ELAP) scholar, awarded by the Canadian Bureau of International Education.
-As an ELAP scholar, he completed a research fellowship at the University of Ottawa in knowledge synthesis and knowledge translation.
-Dr. Francis is founder of the Cochrane Caribbean and currently serves as Co-Director.
-He serves both the Pan American Health Organization and World Health Organization (WHO) as a member of the Essential Medicine List expert panel.
-Dr. Francis enjoys teaching translational research and does this in his role as faculty at the WHO/Cochrane/Cornell Summer Institute for systematic reviews in nutrition for global policymaking.
-Dr. Francis has a track record of excellence in research scholarship which has focused on the epidemiology of chronic non-communicable diseases among people of Afro-Caribbean heritage with an emphasis on health equity/disparities and public health nutrition.
+Dr. Damian K. Francis is a Nutritionist and Epidemiologist trained at the Caribbean Institute for Health Research, University of the West Indies, Jamaica.
+Dr. Francis is the Director of the Center for Health & Social Issues at Georgia College & State University.
+He is an Emerging Leader of the Americas Programme (ELAP) scholar, completing a research fellowship in knowledge synthesis and knowledge translation at the University of Ottawa.
+Dr. Francis is the founder of the Cochrane Caribbean and currently serves as adjunct faculty for the World Health Organization (WHO)/Cochrane/Cornell Summer Institute for systematic reviews in nutrition for global policymaking.
+He serves both the Pan American Health Organization and as a member of the Essential Medicine List expert panel.
+Dr. Francis is an Assistant Editor for the Campbell Collaboration Nutrition Sub-group of the International Development Coordinating Group.
+He enjoys teaching epidemiology, translational research methods and mentoring students in research.
+Dr. Francis has a track record of excellence in research publication which has focused on the epidemiology of chronic non-communicable diseases among people of Afro-Caribbean heritage with an emphasis on health equity, systematic reviews of interventions, and the food environment as a risk factor for diseases.